 Messrs.
 Jaime Jose and Luis Miguel Aboitiz are first cousins.
+Mr. Juan Alejandro A. Aboitiz is the nephew of Mr. Jaime Jose Y. Aboitiz.
 Messrs.
 Jon Ramon and Mikel Aboitiz are brothers.
 Messrs.
 Erramon and Enrique Aboitiz are brothers as well.
 Other than these, no other officers or directors are related within the fourth degree of consanguinity.